monirahmedtanveen/sumit.log/_posts/2018-11-13-demystify-capsule-network-using-pytorch.md

 lambda_ = 0.5
 ```

-To get $T_k$ for every instance and every class we need to transform the labels into one-hot encoding.
+To get $$T_k$$ for every instance and every class we need to transform the labels into one-hot encoding.

 ```python